 - Ability to immediately pinpoint and locate problems and malfunctions in a system simulation of billions of cycles, through hardware monitors and traces, as well as enabling all of the standard software debugger features

-- Ability to analyze, benchmark and measure the performance of key components over long stress scenarios
+- Ability to analyze, benchmark and measure the performance of key components over long stress test scenarios

 Solution: Embedded Processor Models